Mold problems in a dishwasher

 - Allow your dishwasher to fully dry before using it again

-Top tips for preventing mold in a dishwasher
+Top tips for preventing mold in an appliance

 To discourage mold growth, try these handy hints:

-- Keep your dishwasher door open a small crack when not in use
+- Keep your appliance door open a small crack when not in use

-- Leave the dishwasher door fully open for one hour after emptying a clean cycle of dishes.
-This will allow the dishwasher to completely dry making it more difficult for mold to grow
+- Leave the appliance door fully open for one hour after emptying a clean cycle of dishes.
+This will allow the appliance to completely dry, making it more difficult for mould to grow

 - Thoroughly clean your dishwasher once a month, paying especially close attention to the rubber parts of your machine, including the seal around the door